Summer days, summer nights are gone.

 RELEASE DATE: 11/90 – (EU)

 If you’ve journeyed with me the last couple years, you know how much I despise Epyx’s Games series.
 Originally designed and released for computers, Winter Games, California Games, and World Games are all sports minigame compilations with some of the most counterintuitive controls I’ve ever handled.
 Succeeding at the majority of the minigames involves a mixture of complex inputs and precise timing.
-Rather than have the player button mash their way to success, Epyx wants to replicate the feel of each event.
+Rather than have the player button mash their way to success, Epyx wanted to replicate the feel of each event.
 This was feasible on a keyboard, but on an NES or Master System controller, it doesn’t really work.
 A stiff D-pad and two buttons may have gotten us through countless action, platforming, arcade, and puzzle titles, but they’re not enough for what these games require.

 Those are some scary 8-bit muscles.